StatistikStadtZuerich/documentation/Linked_Data/Manual/README.md

 where missing groups/dimensions ("XXX") are omitted in qb:DataSet notation.
 <br>

-* DataSets are accessed through the node https://ld.stadt-zuerich.ch/statistics/dataset/&lt;dataset>
+* DataSets are accessed through the node https://ld.stadt-zuerich.ch/statistics/dataset/ followed by their respective notation

 **qb:Observation**:<br>
 This is the actual data, the measured values.
 In a statistical table (as in the statistical yearbooks), the observations would be the values in the table cells.